Timor president says China military cooperation 'never discussed'

 A large delegation of Chinese companies arrived in East Timor’s capital Dili on Thursday to continue discussions on potential investment in oil and gas projects, he said.

-The main focus for East Timor is finalising a joint venture agreement with Australian company Woodside Energy WDS.AX for the joint development of the Greater Sunrise gas project, he said.
+The main focus for East Timor is finalizing a joint venture agreement with Australian company Woodside Energy WDS.AX for the joint development of the Greater Sunrise gas project, he said.

 East Timor is looking to start producing natural gas from its Greater Sunrise fields around 2030, which will be critical to the Southeast Asia island nation’s economy.